Seán Patrick O'Malley: Cardinal

+O’Malley is the Grand Prior of the USA Northeastern Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

+Retirement

+In July 2019, the archdiocese announced that O'Malley had agreed to accept Pope Francis' request to remain as archbishop of Boston "for a few more years"; he had submitted his letter of resignation to the pope upon turning 75 years of age, per canon laws.
+Archdiocese spokesperson Terry Donilon said that O'Malley was "really relieved" about the pope's decision and that "He loves being the archbishop of Boston and so we're pleased that that was settled right out of the box."
+The archdiocese statement also said that "The Cardinal is pleased to have the continued confidence of the Holy Father and looks forward to continuing to serve the people of God in Boston and in support of the Pope’s ministry in leading the universal church."In August 2024, as O'Malley approached his 80th birthday, Francis finally accepted O'Malley's resignation as archbishop of Boston.
+The pope appointed Bishop Richard Henning from the Diocese of Providence as his successor.
+O'Malley continued to administer the archdiocese as apostolic administrator until Henning's installation on October 31.
+At Pope Francis' request, he continued to serve as president of the Pontifical Commission for the Protection of Minors.
+His tenure at that Commission concluded when Pope Leo XIV appointed his successor on July 5, 2025.

 Views

-Abortion politics
+Abortion and the sanctity of life

-In November 2007, O'Malley said that the Democratic Party has been persistently hostile to anti-abortion groups and that the fact many Catholic voters support Democratic candidates "borders on scandal."
-In a November 2008 interview, he said that, unless the Church formally excommunicated them, he would not deny communion to Catholic politicians in his diocese who support abortion rights for women.
-Despite criticism from conservative Catholics, including Commentator Raymond Arroyo of Eternal Word Television Network, of his participation in the funeral service for Senator Ted Kennedy, a long-standing supporter of abortion rights, O'Malley assisted at the funeral Mass and led a prayer.
-He called for less contentious political dialog: "We will not change hearts by turning away from people in their time of need and when they are experiencing grief and loss."
+In November 2007 interview with the Boston Globe, O'Malley said that the Democratic Party had been persistently hostile to anti-abortion groups.
+He said the fact that many Catholic voters supported Democratic candidates "border[ed] on scandal."

+In a November 2008 interview with the Boston Globe, O'Malley said that he would not deny communion to Catholic politicians in his diocese who supported legalized abortion unless the Vatican formally excommunicated them.

+Despite criticism from conservative Catholics, including commentator Raymond Arroyo of Eternal Word Television Network, of his participation in the funeral service for US Senator Ted Kennedy, a long-standing supporter of legalized abortion, O'Malley assisted at the funeral mass and led a prayer.
+He called for less contentious political dialogue: "We will not change hearts by turning away from people in their time of need and when they are experiencing grief and loss."
 He said he appreciated Kennedy's work for social justice, but that "there is a tragic sense of lost opportunity in his lack of support for the unborn".